Sunday, December 22, 2024

 Subsequently, according to investigators, Dzyubin received consent from his colleagues Palenik, Glinyanoy and Sliva, who had the opportunity to hear the case on appeal.

 However, as it turned out later, he was not going to give them $30 thousand.
-Dzyubin estimated his “mediation” at $10 thousand, and gave the remaining $25 thousand for distribution to his colleagues.
+Dzyubin estimated his “mediation” at $10 thousand, and gave the remaining $25 thousand for distribution to colleagues.

 Finally, at the end of November, a panel of judges lifted the arrest from one of the planes, and Dzyubin at the next meeting received $35 thousand in a car from Tatyana Polishchuk.
 The money was divided, but the very next day law enforcement officers detained all four judges involved and conducted searches at their homes.